22 Outdated Wedding Rules No One Follows Anymore

 You need to mail printed invitation and RSVP cards

 “More couples are moving to email and digital invitations,” Watkins says.
 “It was common for my couples with international guests to email information rather than mail an invitation, but now it is acceptable for all weddings.
 Couples like that the responses are easier to track and emailing saves on costs.
 Guests like that they can respond by clicking a link rather than mailing back a response card.”
+Next, check out these important wedding invitation etiquette rules.

 You need to have a big, formal rehearsal dinner